Recipe: How To Prepare The Ogbono-Egusi Soup Combo

 4. Place the pots on separate burners so it can be faster.
 However, if only one burner is available, first cook the ogbono before the egusi.

-5. Pour a cooking spoon full of palm oil, put the ground ogbono and start cooking.
+5. Pour a cooking spoonful of palm oil, put in the ground ogbono, and start cooking.

 6. For the egusi pot, put the ground crayfish and egusi.
 Stir well and add water if it’s too thick.
-Add palm oil after 10 minutes until you see the yellow colour.
+Add palm oil after 10 minutes until you see the yellow color.

 7. Add the bitter leaves and cook for another 10 minutes.